Investigating the leptonic couplings of doubly charged scalars at the muon collider: Analysis

-Here, the label $i$ can be varied depending on the final state leptons.
+Here, the label $i$ can be varied depending on the final state leptons, and $\Gamma_{H^{\pm\pm}}$ is the total decay width of the scalar $H^{\pm\pm}$.
 The $\theta$ is angle between initial state $\mu^{-}$ and $\ell^{-}_{i}$.
 To generate signal processes, we incorporate the interaction Lagrangian of Eq.(\ref{Eqn:theory}) in $\tt{FEYNRULESv2.3.x}$\cite{Alloul:2013bka} and create the necessary $\tt{UFO}$ file.
 To estimate the cross-section for the signal and the SM backgrounds, we use $\tt{MadGraph5@NLOv2.9.21}$\cite{Alwall:2011uj}.

 In Figure \ref{Fig:sigxsec} we present the cross-sections for the doubly charged scalar-mediated process by the black solid line as a function of the scalar mass.
 The SM background contributions are independent of the scalar mass and their values are constant for the given c.o.m. energy and are shown by the horizontal lines {\sl viz.} $\ell^{+}\ell^{-}$ (red dashed line), $W^{\pm}\ell^{\mp}\nu$ (blue dot-dashed), $Z\ell^{+}\ell^{-}$ (gray solid line) and $\tau^{+}\tau^{-}$ (orange dotted line), respectively.
-The steady fall of the signal cross section can be understood from Eq.(\ref{Eq:signalxsec}) where the corresponding $\sigma$ scales approximately as $\sim \left(\frac{1}{m^{4}_{H^{\pm\pm}}}\right)$.
+The steady fall of the signal cross-section can be understood from Eq.(\ref{Eq:signalxsec}) where the corresponding $\sigma$ scales approximately as $\sim \left(\frac{1}{m^{4}_{H^{\pm\pm}}}\right)$.
 Although the $\ell^{+}\ell^{-}$ background appears dominant, we note that the background contributes significantly only when the leptons do not change flavor.
 So at a muon collider, the large $t$-channel contribution exists exclusively for the $\mu^+\,\mu^-$ final state.
 In all other scenarios involving lepton flavor change between the initial and final states, it remains insignificant.
+For a brief comparison, we also comment on the pair production of the doubly-charged Higgs in Drell-Yan mode, a commonly studied search channel at colliders.
+For a mass of 1250 and 1450 GeV, the cross-sections are 2.2 fb and 0.2 fb, respectively.
 To generate events for both signal and SM background using $\tt{MadGraph5@NLO}$, we impose the following pre-selection cuts